alexbyrnes/Datapiece/README.md

 ### Examples using [FCC Political Files](https://stations.fcc.gov/)

-("datapiece" refers to the one-line script in the root directory.  `java -jar datapiece.jar` is equivalent.)
+(`datapiece` refers to the one-line script in the root directory.  `java -jar datapiece.jar` is equivalent.)

 Output single vertically-arranged image.